PeterKitonga/PhotoshopLearning/Lesson 48 - Vanishing Point/readme.md

 ![Illustration Example](../assets/images/illustration86.png)

-After logos were placed, I applied the `Multiply` blending mode to the layer to remove the white backgrounds of the logos and to created a blending effect to the main image.
+After logos were placed, I applied the `Multiply` blending mode to the layer to remove the white backgrounds of the logos and to create a blending effect to the main image.

 ![Illustration Example](../assets/images/illustration87.png)